Learn about Moon movement, phases, tides, and eclipses with a model. Then kids will conceptualize its motion relative to the Earth and Sun.

 “Okay,” Mr. Frank said.
 “Using their models, kids will move the Moon counterclockwise around the Earth.
 This shows how it revolves.
 In this exercise, they’ll continually adjust the position of the Moon so the lit side faces the Sun.
 Then they’ll draw the phases on a note-taking sheet.”

 “On the fourth day,” Mr. Frank continued. “we’ll move on to eclipses.
 After phases, this seems pretty simple.
 Again, our students will use their models.
-They’ll manipulate the Moon, Earth, and Sun.
-Then they’ll draw diagrams.”
+First, they’ll manipulate the model so the Earth is between the Sun and the Moon.
+This will show a lunar eclipse.
+Second, they’ll put the Moon in the middle to show a solar eclipse.
+For both, they’ll draw diagrams.”

 “On the fifth day, kids will add the hydrosphere to their models.
 Actually, it’s just a piece of blue construction paper.”